cscott/prfun/README.md

 specification is missing some of the useful utility functions that are common in popular packages like [bluebird], [when], and [q].

 This package supplies them.
-It optionally loads [es6-shim] for the basic `Promise` implementation, if there is not already a `Promise` implemention present.
+It optionally loads a `Promise` implementation from [core-js], if there is not already a `Promise` implemention present.

 Portions of the API and test suite are borrowed from [bluebird], [when], and [q].